 “When would I walk after a hip replacement?”
 Meera was keen to know.
 Her painful hip made it uncomfortable to even stand up without support.

-“You would be made to walk the same day or the next day of surgery with the help of a walker” Dr Manish reassured her.
+“You would be made to walk the same day or the next day of surgery with the help of a walker” Dr. Vikas reassured her.

 “Usually with advanced physiotherapy and a rehabilitation program, you could get back to normal daily activities within 3-4 weeks after surgery. “